Sydney Kumalo: Art education

 Most of his art training came from the Polly Street Art Centre.
 There he received guidance from Cecil Skotnes and Egon Guenther.
 In 1958, Kumalo studied with Edoardo Villa, a leading South African sculptor, for 2 years.
 He also worked as an assistant to Skotnes.
 Working with Villa had a great influence on Kumalo's style and form of expression.
 He helped to implement modernism with an African background into Kumalo's work.
 When the Polly Street Art Centre relocated to the Jubilee Social Centre in Eloff Street, Johannesburg in 1960, it was renamed the Jubilee Art Centre and Kumalo took over from Skotnes as the senior art instructor.
-He held the post from 1960 - 1964.
+He held the post from 1960 to 1964.
 When Kumalo retired from his teaching post at the Jubilee Art Centre in 1964, Ezrom Legae replaced him, first as an assistant and then as co-director of the Centre.

 He was part of the Amadlozi Group founded in 1963, which included Cecily Sash, Cecil Skotnes, Edoardo Villa, and Guiseppe Cattaneo.
-The name “Amadlozi” (Zulu: spirit of our ancestors) was used for a conscious appropriation of African sculptural traditions; this group had an African influence in their art and used their culture as a form of expression.
+The name "Amadlozi" (Zulu: spirit of our ancestors) was used for a conscious appropriation of African sculptural traditions; this group had an African influence in their art and used their culture as a form of expression.
 Their group was promoted by Egon Guenther.
 Guenther influenced the group with German Expressionism and arranged exhibitions in Italy during 1963 and 1964.
 This would be the start of Kumalo's international career.
 Kumalo became a full-time artist after 1964, which in turn, had him resign from his teaching career at the Jubilee Art Centre.

 From 1960 to 1972, Kumalo was represented by the influential Johannesburg gallerist Egon Guenther and from 1973 until his death by the Goodman Gallery in Johannesburg.
 He was also represented by the prestigious Grosvenor Gallery in London and New York in 1965 and 1966.
 Over the course of his career Kumalo produced 125 sculptures; 81 while represented by the Egon Guenther Gallery, 6 while represented by the Grosvenor Gallery and 38 while represented by the Goodman Gallery.